-New COE students and those who have in-person fieldwork planned for the Fall 2020 semester must follow the College’s standard clearance policy and submit their updated clearances on or before Sept.
-3, 2020.
+All College of Education students must follow the College’s standard clearance policy and submit their updated clearances before any interaction with minors.

 College of Education Clearances Policy